After executing a query, Audiqueen Analytics calculates the average of the results. It is important to understand Audiqueen’s working principles.

 - The first grouping variable is the event (which would typically be a surgical intervention).
 So if an event is selected in the Patient Filter, Audiqueen calculates the average test result per event.

 - The second grouping variable is the patient’s ear.
 So if an event occurs for the right ear and another one for the left ear, Audiqueen calculates the average results for each ear separately.
-Also, if more events occur at the same side, Audiqueen calculates the average result per event, then the average for each ear.
+Also, if more events occur on the same side, Audiqueen calculates the average result per event, then the average for each ear.
 Each patient thus can have a maximum of 3 averages, 1 for the right side (or the ipsilateral side), 1 for the left side (or contralateral side) and 1 for results linked to both sides.

 Hence, the average result for a patient's otosclerosis operation (as an example) is an average of averages, namely the average of the average results of each intervention.
-If the patient underwent 2 otosclerosis interventions at the right ear, and one at the left ear, Audiqueen calculates the average result for the first intervention (right) and the average result for the second intervention (right) and the average of the single intervention (left).
+If the patient underwent 2 otosclerosis interventions at the right ear, and one at the left ear, Audiqueen calculates the average result for the first intervention (right) and the average result for the second intervention (right), and the average of the single intervention (left).
 So there are 3 'ipsilateral' otosclerosis results.
 Then Audiqueen calculates the average of these 3 average results.
 This is the Ipsilateral otosclerosis result for this patient.

 By default, Audiqueen does not show these averages per patient.
 You can check the corresponding checkbox in the Analytics window.